 Back out the adjustment knob once the packing nut is engaged on the demand regulator body to access the packing nut with the torque wrench.
-Using a torque wrench, tighten the packing nut see "Torque Specs" starting on page APNDX-19.
+Using a torque wrench, tighten the packing nut.
+See "Torque Specs" module.

 15) Rotate the adjustment knob in i.e., clockwise, several turns, then recheck the torque one more time.
 Ensure the adjustment shaft rotates smoothly and there is no binding.